Key Takeaways

 3. Use checkpoint pacing

 Teach students to set small goals during the test.
-For example: “Finish 15 English questions in 9 minutes.”
+For example: “Finish 25 English questions in 17 minutes” (halfway checkpoint for the Enhanced ACT).
 This helps them check their speed and stay on track without needing reminders.

 4. Skip, guess, and come back

-If a question takes too long (over 45 seconds in English or 60 seconds in other sections), encourage students to skip it, make a quick guess, and come back later if time allows.
+If a question takes too long (over 60 seconds in English, over 90 seconds in Math or Reading), encourage students to skip it, make a quick guess, and come back later if time allows.
 This habit alone can save them 4–6 minutes per section.

 5. Assign small timed drills every day